avalade/grunt-coffee/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+0.0.6 - addressed when Javascript files are included in the src matcher, thanks [Enleur](https://github.com/Enleur) and [brewster1134](https://github.com/brewster1134)

 0.0.5 - added `base_path` option, thanks
 [siriux](https://github.com/siriux) and
 [William](https://github.com/wlepinski).